oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

     }

 The client MUST ignore unrecognized value names in the response.
-The sizes of tokens and other values received from the authorization server are left undefined.
-The client should avoid making assumptions about value sizes.
-The authorization server SHOULD document the size of any value it issues.
+The length of tokens and other values received from the authorization server is left undefined, as described in {{value-sizes}}.

 ### Token Endpoint Error Response {#token-error-response}